Face to face encounter

 The turning point

 Neboo recounted to me a very disturbing tale.
 She remembered that last year she almost lost her 15 year old grand-daughter; Naisula, after she performed FGM on her.
 Neboo’s face became pale.
-(And yes am deeply saddened to learn that Naisula was cut; my heart dropped!)
+(And yes am deeply saddened to learn that Naisula was cut; my heart sank!)
 After the cut, Naisula almost bled to death.
 It took the help of three professional doctors to resuscitate her.
 These doctors were secretly brought in to help because Neboo feared that if she took Naisula to hospital she would be arrested.
-She was aware of a cutter who caused death of a girl and parted with 1M shillings fine and is currently serving jail term.
+She was aware of a cutter who caused death of a girl and parted with 200K shillings fine and is currently serving jail term.
 She was terrified.
 Of all the procedures she had carried out in her entire life this one turned very unsuccessful.
 Fortunately Naisula survived.
 Since then Neboo confessed that she has never performed FGM on any other girl.
 She vowed never to do it again!

 Neboo also told me that she was approached by a community based organization called Il laramatak Community Concerns (ICC) to dialogue towards putting an end to the practice.
 At first she was quite reluctant.
 After weeks of pondering over the idea, she visited the organization and told them she was ready to work with them to end FGM in her community.
 She agreed to mobilize fellow cutters since she knew them.
 At the initial attempt, they too were quite reluctant.
 They feared that it could be a set up to have them arrested.
 After months of interceding, ten cutters agreed to come for dialogue.
 They agreed to be trained.
 The numbers kept growing as months went by.
-Continuous dialogue brought by behavior change.
+Continuous dialogue led to gradual behavior change.
 The women saw the damage they caused to their girls.
-They saw how they greatly contributed to young girls’ wasted lives, how FGM contributed to underdevelopment since young girls dropped out of school and lacked both formal and informal education.
+They saw how they greatly contributed to young girls’ wasted lives, how FGM contributed to underdevelopment in their region since young girls dropped out of school and lacked both formal and informal education.
 They also were able to relate and note the difference between homesteads of girls who had been spared the cut to those who had been cut.
 Those who had gone through full education system economically uplifted their parents and siblings.
 The cutters eventually made a decision to stop the practice.
 They chose to publicly declare their stand so that the whole community is aware that they had downed their tools, that they had resigned..

 After the six months training and dialogue with the rest of the community members.
 The women had learned about the social, economic and health effects of FGM (a practice that they previously believed was good for their daughters) and the need to keep their daughters in school.
 They had also become ‘Inkaitengenak’-(maasai name for educators and not ‘enkakitoni’-maasai name for cutters- a name that had given them so much pride.